Fockewulf44/Vanmoof_S3_BUTIM_Shifter/README.md

 **Instruction:**
 </br>
-Before assembling, make sure that you put enough of silicone grease.
+Before assembling, make sure that you put enough silicone grease.
 It will make shifting way smoother.
 After assembling add more grease.
 </br>
 The helical gear has a dot that indicates the current gear.
 Each gear corresponds to 30 degrees of rotation, so moving from first gear to fourth gear requires a total rotation of 90 degrees.
 Adjust Cable shifter(Involute Rack) that way that switching from first gear to fourth gear is within the range.